 Do you accept advertising?

-We accept donations or sponsorships from organizations and businesses that support our mission of producing and publishing high-quality reporting for and about Western North Carolina.
+We accept donations or sponsorships from organizations, educational institutions and businesses that support our mission of producing and publishing high-quality reporting for and about Western North Carolina.
 We do not accept traditional advertising, nor do we publish editorials or endorse political candidates, businesses or organizations.

 We greatly appreciate these businesses and organizations.
 However, they — nor any other donor or foundation — have no influence over the content we do or do not publish or produce.
 The staff, editors and contributors develop, report, edit and publish our content.